kyma-project/kyma/docs/asset-store/docs/03-04-asset-metadata-service.md

 ## Front matter metadata

-Front matter YAML metadata are YAML properties written at the beginning of a file, written between `---` lines.
+Front matter YAML metadata are YAML properties added at the beginning of a file, between `---` lines.
 The following snippet represents an exemplary Markdown file with metadata specified:

 ```markdown